Skip to main content

 Seating

-Our Visitor Experience Assistants will be on hand to help you navigate your way round Scaplen's Court.
+Our Visitor Experience Assistants and volunteers will be on hand to help you navigate your way round the museum.

-It's worth noting that this is an historic building and some of the doorways are quite narrow.
+It's worth noting that the entire museum estate is inside historic buildings and some of the doorways may be quite narrow.
 You may occasionally need to wait for others to pass, but our team will be happy to advise on the best route through the building.

-We appreciate your patience as you explore this unique and atmospheric space.
+We appreciate your patience as you explore our unique and atmospheric space.

 Garden